-Join Chef Marie as she starts the morning off early and heads to the historical Ambrogio Market located in the ancient neighborhood of Camaldoli.
+Join Chef Lorena as she starts the morning off early and heads to the historical Ambrogio Market located in the ancient neighborhood of Camaldoli.
 Artisan vendors display their seasonal goods; fresh, local and piled high.
 It is a colorful scene as vendors shout out their specials of the day, and Italians of all sizes negotiate for the best product and price.
-This genuine market tour through the Sant’ Ambrogio market under the wings of Chef Marie will introduce you to the foods of the region.
+This genuine market tour through the Sant’ Ambrogio market under the wings of Chef Lorena will introduce you to the foods of the region.
 From breads, cheese, fruit, vegetable, fish, and meats to savory salumi, the market is an authentic place to purchase foods for all tastes.
 Be sure to look for the indigenous cavolo nero, the dark cabbage exclusively from this region in season.
 Some of the fresh ingredients are bought for the class and used as an informal tasting before one of the classes.
 Return to her kitchen and get cooking.

 Florence Cooking Classes

-In your hands-on cooking classes you will learn to prepare antipasto, pasta, risotto, main courses and desserts under the guidance of Chef Marie.
+In your hands-on cooking classes you will learn to prepare antipasto, pasta, risotto, main courses and desserts under the guidance of Chef Lorena.
 She learned to cook by watching her grandmother make biscotti and tagliatelle for Sunday lunch.
 Her passion started when she was a child and continued as she says, “it was always in my heart and soul.”

 You will learn from start-to-finish how to make Florentine bread including,-coccoli con prosciutto, schiacciata all’olio, and bruschette.
 There is fresh pasta, such as crespelle alla fiorentina, tagliatelle ai fungi porcini, and ravioli di ricotta.
 Also learn to make a great Tuscan pappa al pomodoro or Panzanella.
 Main courses or secondi, include,-pollo in fricassea, scamerita col cavolo nero, and polpette della nonna.
 Desserts include,- torta di mele, cantucci, and tiramisù al vinsanto to name a few.
 Following the seasons, recipes vary.

 Everyone joins around the table and enjoys the foods that were made in class following.
 Local wine, dessert and great conversation always included.
-Chef, food lover, and member of a professional choir at the School of Music in Fiesole, there is always music in Marie’s kitchen!
+Chef, food lover, and member of a professional choir at the School of Music in Fiesole, there is always music in Lorena’s kitchen!

 You will be cooking up some of the regions most treasured recipes!
 She welcomes each and every guest into her kitchen, while sharing the secret addresses of Florence for food, wine, artisan products and local produce.
 This exclusive Food & Romance cooking tour for women only will have you cooking, learning, and touring – the perfect trip for real foodies!